angular/angular/aio/content/tutorial/toh-pt6.md

 Each operator works as follows:

 *   `debounceTime(300)` waits until the flow of new string events pauses for 300 milliseconds before passing along the latest string.
-    You'll never make requests more frequently than 300ms.
+   Requests aren't likely to happen more frequently than 300&nbsp;ms.

 *   `distinctUntilChanged()` ensures that a request is sent only if the filter text changed.